Rackspace Technology (NASDAQ:RXT) Updates Q2 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) issued an update on its second quarter 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of 0.210-0.230 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.230.
+Rackspace Technology (NASDAQ:RXT) updated its second quarter 2021 earnings guidance on Monday.
+The company provided earnings per share guidance of 0.210-0.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.230.
 The company issued revenue guidance of $690 million-$698 million, compared to the consensus revenue estimate of $735.04 million.Rackspace Technology also updated its FY 2021 guidance to 0.950-1.050 EPS.

-In related news, CFO Amar Maletira bought 5,419 shares of the business’s stock in a transaction on Thursday, May 13th.
-The stock was acquired at an average price of $18.45 per share, for a total transaction of $99,980.55.
-Following the purchase, the chief financial officer now directly owns 1,048,619 shares in the company, valued at $19,347,020.55.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Subroto Mukerji bought 3,970 shares of Rackspace Technology stock in a transaction on Friday, May 14th.
-The shares were bought at an average cost of $18.95 per share, with a total value of $75,231.50.
-Following the acquisition, the chief operating officer now directly owns 95,716 shares in the company, valued at $1,813,818.20.
-The disclosure for this purchase can be found here.
-Insiders have purchased a total of 14,798 shares of company stock worth $274,954 over the last 90 days.
+In other Rackspace Technology news, CTO Tolga Tarhan sold 30,705 shares of the company’s stock in a transaction on Thursday, May 13th.
+The shares were sold at an average price of $18.23, for a total transaction of $559,752.15.
+Following the sale, the chief technology officer now owns 76,578 shares of the company’s stock, valued at $1,396,016.94.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Thomas Wolf sold 19,999 shares of the company’s stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $20.66, for a total transaction of $413,179.34.
+Following the sale, the senior vice president now directly owns 28,191 shares in the company, valued at approximately $582,426.06.
+The disclosure for this sale can be found here.
+Insiders purchased 14,798 shares of company stock valued at $274,954 over the last 90 days.
+0.76% of the stock is currently owned by company insiders.

 About Rackspace Technology